JeffAMcGee/www/content/git-unittest-homework.md

 I suggested that we should bring in some industry practices into the class: version control, unit tests, and a NoSQL database.
-The class was always primarily about the computer science concepts in information retrieval.
-The software engineering techniques were brought in to improve the course, but were never the main focus.
+The class was always primarily about the computer science concepts in information retrieval&mdash;the software engineering techniques were brought in to improve the course, but were never the main focus.
-Universities should not become technical schools, but adding in some practical tools is beneficial.
+I think that universities should not become technical schools, but adding in some practical tools is beneficial.

 ## The Project

-On the first week of class, we gave the students a simple frontend to the search engine they would build&mdash;a single-page html application written in Javascript that talked to a simple json REST API.
+On the first week of class, we gave the students a simple frontend to the search engine.
+It was a single-page html application written in Javascript that talked to a simple json REST API.
 Over the course of the semester, the students built the backend of the search engine that searched over a corpus of ~1,000,000 Tweets posted during the landing of the Mars Science Laboratory (Curiosity).